Maximinodotpy/Gitdown/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Use this Plugin to inserte markdown posts from a github repository.
+Use this Plugin to inserte markdown posts from a remote git repository.
 Edit the glob pattern and the function that resolves your articles.

 == Description ==

-*Github to Wordpress* can be used to upload markdown posts from a github repository to the WordPress.
+*Gitdown* can be used to upload markdown posts from a github repository to the WordPress.
 It allows you to specify a glob pattern that will be used to find the posts and then you can also specify a function that will resolve the content of the posts.

 == Frequently Asked Questions ==